 How Does Your Personal Credit Score Affect An Unsecured Business Loan?

-Whether you’re starting a business, purchasing new equipment or covering gaps in cash flow, a Kiwi business often needs a capital injection through an unsecured business loan.
+Whether you’re starting a business, purchasing new equipment or covering gaps in cash flow, you may need a capital injection through an unsecured business loan.
 But when you aren’t putting up security, a lender will look at your personal credit score as well as your business financials – and a poor credit score could negatively impact on your ability to get a loan.

 Here’s what you need to know: